 18. Derby officials and members of their immediate families are not eligible for Derby prizes.

-19. The participant freely grants to the Orleans County Fishing Derby permanent and unchangeable permission to use any photographs taken during the Derby or awards ceremonies, in whole or in part and for any length of time, on their Web site or in their reports or gazette without pay.
+19. The participant freely grants to the Rotary Fishing Derby permanent and unchangeable permission to use any photographs taken during the Derby or awards ceremonies, in whole or in part and for any length of time, on their Web site or in their reports or gazette without pay.
 Pictures will be used, in conjunction with other images, to promote future derbies.